Skip to content

 How to define synchronizable structures

-• Schema structures are defined the server-side to be used in the room state.
+• Schema structures are defined server-side to be used in the room state.

 • Only fields decorated with @type() are going to be considered for synchronization.